 - a.
 Keeping PINs secret. - b.
 Selecting complex, random PINs that cannot be easily guessed. - c.
-Changing PINs regularly. - When a CO line call is made using Verification Code Entry: - the Class of Service of the specified extension is applied ( $\rightarrow$ 4.1.22 COS (Class of Service)) - the Itemized Billing code of the specified extension is applied (→ 2.1.3 ARS (Automatic Route Selection)) - $\times$ + verification code is recorded on SMDR as the call originator, instead of the extension number of the actual extension used ( $\rightarrow$ 18.1.4 SMDR (Station Message Detail Recording)).
+Changing PINs regularly. - When a CO line call is made using Verification Code Entry: - the Class of Service of the specified extension is applied (→ 4.1.22 COS (Class of Service)) - the Itemized Billing code of the specified extension is applied (→ 2.1.3 ARS (Automatic Route Selection)) - + verification code is recorded on SMDR as the call originator, instead of the extension number of the actual extension used (→ 18.1.6 SMDR (Station Message Detail Recording)). - Verification Code Entry through DISA

-Verification Code Entry through DISA This feature is also available through DISA. (→ 5.1.9 DISA (Direct Inward System Access)) Verification Code PIN
+This feature is also available through DISA. (→ 5.1.10 DISA (Direct Inward System Access))

+Verification Code PIN

-- A verification code PIN A verification code PIN must be assigned for each verification code through system programming or through manager programming. - Verification Code PIN Lock If the wrong PIN is entered three times, the line will be disconnected.
+A verification code PIN must be assigned for each verification code through system programming or through manager programming.

+Verification Code PIN Lock

+If the wrong PIN is entered three times, the line will be disconnected.
 If the wrong PIN is entered a preprogrammed number of times successively, the PIN for the verification code will be locked.
 Only an extension assigned as the manager can unlock it.
 In this case, the PIN will be unlocked and cleared.